Procedural Guidelines for Responding to Allegations Implicating:

 V. Informal Resolution Process

-- OEO processes seek to identify and resolve discriminating or potentially discriminating conduct at the earliest possible opportunity and in the most effective At any time after receipt of a complaint, and when appropriate, OEO may assess whether an informal resolution is appropriate.
+A. OEO processes seek to identify and resolve discriminating or potentially discriminating conduct at the earliest possible opportunity and in the most effective manner.
+At any time after receipt of a complaint, and when appropriate, OEO may assess whether an informal resolution is appropriate.
 Note that mediation is never appropriate for complaints of sexual violence.
 OEO may participate in the resolution process, and/or may ask others to guide that process, as appropriate.
 Generally, informal resolution may be appropriate in the following situations: